GRACE-FO 2025 Science Team Meeting

 About the Meeting

-The GRACE-FO Science Team Meeting 2025 will be held on October 7-9, 2025, in Boulder, CO.
-The meeting will consist of moderated thematic sessions with contributed presentations and ample room for discussions to improve data quality, user engagement, and overall mission return for science and applications.
+While we had initially planned a hybrid meeting in Boulder, CO, this year’s meeting is now (as of Sep-03, 2025) pivoting to be virtual only.
+The meeting will consist of moderated thematic sessions with contributed presentations and opportunities for discussions to improve data quality, user engagement, and overall mission return for science and applications.

 Important Dates